ColeHoff7/hackMIT/README.md

 # hackMIT
 This is our hack for hackMIT 2016: Conversat.io

-It utilizes Python, Django, and IBM's Watson API in order to turn any speech to text and then analyze that text for the tone of speaking.
+It utilizes Python, PHP, and IBM's Watson API in order to turn any speech to text and then analyze that text for the tone of speaking.

 Idea: Doing mock interviews?
 Want to know how you sound to other people?
 This website will allow you to see how you come off in conversation and point out why people may think you are speaking in a certain tone based on the words you use.